 “Yeah.
 Sir Armarandos asked a guard to accompany me.
 His name’s Linden.
 Be nice.
 And the farmer helped with the guards.
 His name’s Yedin.
 Be nice.”

 “I’s always nice,” he insisted as he grabbed a pouch and slid coins inside.

 “Summa the young’uns, they showed up.
 Got ‘m t’ readin’ that knight book.
-They like it.”
+They likes it.”

 She tugged her hood off and tossed it on top of the dresser.
 “Most kids do like to read about knights fighting monsters.”
-She had, to the point her older brother had absolutely refused to read her favorite book with her again, which, conveniently, coincided with its disappearance.
-She now admitted, after reading with the rats, that her demanding the same book at bedtime for three years had probably driven him a little crazy.
+She had, to the point her older brother absolutely refused to read her favorite book with her again, which, conveniently, coincided with its disappearance.
+She now admitted, after working with the rats, that her demanding the same story at bedtime for three years had probably driven him a little crazy.

 “Yeah, but usually, them knights ‘er men, not women.
 Gabby’s real happy with that.”

-Gabby held the notion that women had the sense and strength to do exactly what men did, only better.
+Gabby held the notion that women possessed the sense and strength to do exactly what men did, only better.
 The other street rats teased her on her insistence, but she never wavered in the belief.
 Lapis wondered what she learned at her mama’s knee before she passed, but the girl rarely spoke of the painful subject.
-She had loved her mother, and having her only support ripped from her by age eight had struck hard.
-Rin had found her wandering the Grey Streets, scared and alone, and brought her to the Eaves.
+She had loved her mother, and having her only support ripped from her by age eight struck her hard.
+Rin discovered her wandering the Grey Streets, scared and alone, and brought her to the Eaves.
 Lapis and the others did their best to soothe her transition to street living.

-Another failure of the sanctioned temples and orphanages, who never bothered to accept children from poor background because they did not have extended family to help cover costs.
-Gabby deserved better than a niche street shelter and random meals.
+Another failure of the sanctioned temples and orphanages, who never bothered to accept children from poor backgrounds because they did not have extended family to help cover costs.
+Gabby deserved better than a hidden cubby and random meals.
 All the street kids did, but in Jilvayna, that would never happen.